TheoSeo93/PythonCrawler/README.md

-# PythonCrawler, Heroku X Pyrebase X Apscheduler
+# PythonCrawler, Heroku X Apscheduler
 ## Python Crawler for "SBU Foodies" on Google Playstore
 Initially, I tried to make a web crawler & scraper that uploads the data to the Google Drive and Firebase.